Who is Kemi Badenoch, the first black woman to lead the British Conservative Party? - ExBulletin

 She was elected to the London Assembly in 2015 and to Parliament in 2017.
 She held a series of government posts in Prime Minister Boris Johnson's 2019-22 government, before becoming part of a mass ministerial exodus in July 2022 for an ethics series. scandals that triggered Johnson's downfall.

 Badenoch ran unsuccessfully to succeed Johnson, boosting her profile.
-She was appointed Secretary of Commerce in the 49-day government of Prime Minister Liz Trussand business secretary under Prime Minister Rishi Sunak.
+She was appointed Commerce Secretary in Prime Minister Liz Truss' 49-day government and Business Secretary under Prime Minister Rishi Sunak.

-She retained her seat in Parliament in July national electionswhich saw Labor win a large majority and the Conservatives reduced to 121 lawmakers in the 650 seats in the House of Commons.
+She retained her seat in Parliament in July's national election, which saw Labor win a large majority and the Conservatives reduced to 121 MPs in the 650-seat House of Commons.

-Like many Conservatives, Badenoch idolizes Margaret Thatcher, the first woman to lead the party, who transformed Britain with her free-market policies in the 1980s.
-Citing her engineering background as proof that she knows how to solve issues, she describes herself as a disruptor, advocating for a low-tax market economy and pledging to reconnect, reboot and reprogram the British state.
+Like many Conservatives, Badenoch idolizes Margaret Thatcher, the first woman to lead the party, who transformed Britain through her free-market policies in the 1980s.
+Citing her engineering background as proof of her ability to solve issues, she describes herself as a disruptor, advocating for a low-tax market economy and pledging to “rewire, reboot and reprogram” the British state.

 Critics say Badenoch has clashed with colleagues and officials and has a tendency to make rash statements and pick unnecessary fights.
-During the leadership campaign, she was criticized for saying that not all cultures were equally valid and for suggesting that maternity benefits were excessive, but she later walked back this claim.
+During the leadership campaign, she was criticized for stating that “not all cultures are equally valid” and for suggesting that maternity benefits were excessive, but later walked back this claim.

 |